Brand development that increases sales velocity, guaranteed.

 Otherwise, if the brand positioning is outdated, then it is time to consider a complete rebrand.
 Companies must develop a detailed rebranding checklist to ensure a smooth process flow without risking their brand value.

 A successful strategy must create a proper timeline for executing the rebranding project.
 Companies should adequately allocate time and resources to cover the cost of rebranding and execute the plan according to the specified timeline.
-The timeline must address launching the new brand identity and cover proper communication with internal and external stakeholders.
+The timeline must address the launch of the new brand identity and ensure proper communication with internal and external stakeholders.

 Executing a Successful Rebranding Process